ANSWERED ON THIS PAGE:

-- The BRH controls your registrations and your BGMP certification.
+- The BRH controls your registrations and your Brazil Good Manufacturing Practice (B-GMP) certification.
 Once a BRH is assigned to the device, it cannot easily be transferred without the cooperation of your original BRH.
-This is why you want a BRH that is not involved in selling your products.
+This is why you want a BRH who is not involved in selling your products.

 - During registration, you will need to provide confidential design and testing results information to your BRH.
 Most manufacturers prefer to provide this information to an independent firm to protect their intellectual property.

 - Distributors are focused on sales and marketing, not regulatory issues.
 Will they keep you updated on important ANVISA regulatory changes that affect your devices?